gajojr/tfjs-dino-player/readme.md

 # Dino Player Reinforcement Learning Model

-This model is built using [TensorFlow.js](https://www.tensorflow.org/js) Node.js implementation and it's using the DQN algorithm to play the Dino Chrome game.
+This model is built using [TensorFlow.js](https://www.tensorflow.org/js) Node.js implementation and it's using the DDQN algorithm to play the Dino Chrome game.
 Browser automation is done using [Puppeteer](https://pptr.dev/).

 ## Steps